sgratzl/lineup.js.org/_tags/award.md

 ---
-title: Based on award winning publication
+title: Award winning publication
 icon: star
 order: 2
 ---

-LineUp.js is based on the award winning paper <a href="http://lineup.caleydo.org">LineUp: Visual Analysis of Multi-Attribute Rankings</a> by Gratzl et. al.
+LineUp is based on the award winning paper <a href="http://lineup.caleydo.org">LineUp: Visual Analysis of Multi-Attribute Rankings</a> by Gratzl&nbsp;et.&nbsp;al.